Florence Stoker

-Florence Stoker (nee Balcombe, 17 July 1858 – 25 May 1937) was the wife and literary executor of Bram Stoker.
+Florence Stoker (née Balcombe, 17 July 1858 – 25 May 1937) was the wife and literary executor of Bram Stoker.
 She is remembered for her legal dispute with the makers of Nosferatu, an unauthorized film based on her husband's novel Dracula.

 Life

 The daughter of Lieutenant-Colonel James Balcombe of 1 Marino Crescent, Clontarf, and of Phillippa Anne Marshall, she was a celebrated beauty whose former suitor was Oscar Wilde.
 She married Stoker in Dublin in 1878.
 He had known Wilde from their student days, and had proposed Wilde for membership of the university's Philosophical Society while he was president.
-Wilde was upset at Florence's decision, but Stoker later resumed the acquaintanceship and after Wilde's fall visited him on the Continent.
+Although Wilde was upset at Florence's decision, Stoker generally kept up the acquaintanceship, including visiting Wilde during his post-prison exile on the Continent.

 The Stokers moved to London, where he became acting-manager and then business manager of Henry Irving's Lyceum Theatre, London, a post he held for 27 years.
 Their only child was born on 31 December 1879 and christened Irving Noel Thornley Stoker.